 - Accepting private and expat health insurance and upfront payment

-Who can use private healthcare facilities in the country?
+Who can use private healthcare facilities in the Panama?

 - People with private or expat health insurance